In-person payments for hairdressers and barbershops in Switzerland: How to set up card payments, TWINT and tips

 Correct booking with transit account

-The clean solution: a transit account (e.g. account 1090 "Transit account for card payments" in the SME chart of accounts).
-The booking process: at the time of sale, the gross amount is booked as income (e.g. account 3400 service revenue), with the offsetting entry to transit account 1090.
-When the payout is made by the terminal provider, bank account 1020 is debited, transit account 1090 is credited, and the difference is booked as an expense to account 6850 (bank charges/card commissions).
+The clean solution: A transit account (e.g. account 1090 "Transitkonto Kartenzahlungen" in the SME chart of accounts).
+The booking process: Upon sale, the gross amount is booked as revenue (e.g. account 3400 Dienstleistungsertrag), with the offsetting entry to the transit account 1090.
+Upon payout by the terminal provider, the bank account (1020) is debited, the transit account 1090 is credited, and the difference is booked as an expense to account 6850 (bank fees/card commissions).

 VAT treatment

-VAT is always calculated on the full gross amount – that is, on the price paid by the customer, not on the paid-out net amount.
-Most hairdressing businesses are liable for VAT, as the turnover threshold of CHF 100’000 per year (Art.
+Value added tax is always calculated on the full gross amount – i.e. on the price the customer pays, not on the net amount paid out.
+Most hairdressing businesses are subject to VAT, as the turnover limit of EUR 100’000 per year (Art.
 10 para.
-2 MWSTG) is reached quickly in salon operations.
-Hairdressing services are subject to the standard rate of 8.1 %.
+2 MWSTG) is quickly reached in salon operations.
+Hairdressing services are subject to the standard rate of 8.1%.

 Mixed payment methods

-In practice, a salon has three to four payment channels: cash, card terminal, TWINT and possibly online advance payments.
-Each channel should be kept separately in the accounting.
-For cash, a cash book is still advisable (account 1000).
-Terminal revenues run through transit account 1090.
-TWINT payouts can be booked to a separate transit account (e.g. 1091) if payout cycles differ.
-Anyone who processes all payment channels through a single PSP simplifies accounting, as only one payout per settlement period appears on the bank account.
+In practice, a salon has three to four payment channels: cash, card terminal, TWINT and possibly online prepayments.
+Each channel should be kept clean and separate in the accounting.
+A cash book (account 1000) is still recommended for cash.
+The terminal turnovers run through the transit account 1090.
+TWINT payouts can be booked to a separate transit account (e.g. 1091) if the payout rhythms differ.
+Anyone who processes all payment channels through a single PSP simplifies the accounting, as only one payout per settlement period appears on the bank account.

 Frequently Asked Questions (FAQ) about payments in the hair salon